minprog/cs50x-1718-1819/overviews/8 Hangman/overview.md

-# Module 6: Python
+# Module 8: Hangman

-In this module, you'll learn yourself a new programming language!
-Hopefully the first of many.
-The module is relatively short, with problems that may seem quite familiar to you!
+In this module, you'll implement C$50 Finance, while learning about the web and web servers.

 ## Help